EntySec/Ghost/README.md

 # How to execute ghost

-    INFO: To execute Camera Snapshot you
+    INFO: To execute Ghost Framework you
     should execute the following command!

 > ghost

-## Example of execution

 [![asciicast](https://user-images.githubusercontent.com/54115104/70388307-e8e5a200-19c0-11ea-96c5-8e5938cc03f6.png)](https://asciinema.org/a/mG7WvaXX0a7cj7lIPXFlH2Z7b)